-Creating a budget for yourself or your household is a great way to visualize your cash flow and expenses – to see where your money is going, and ultimately find ways to save money.
+Creating a budget is a great way to visualize your cash flow and expenses – to see where your money is going, and ultimately find ways to save money.
 In this guide, we’ll tell you everything you need to know about how to budget your money.

 Naturally, a lot of people’s eyes glaze over, and they start to yawn when the subject of how to make a budget or creating a budget to save money comes up.
 Too many people incorrectly assume it’s a lengthy, complicated task, which involves lots of math or accounting, specific jargon and terms, and is more hassle than its worth.
 But, they couldn’t be more wrong!
 In fact, budgeting is pretty simple and easy, with a great number of benefits.
 The real tricky part is sticking to the budget plan and keeping your spending and expenses in check.